Promo Codes Guide

 Discounts Assigned via Forms

-Two notes about discounts assigned via promo codes.
+This section contains two notes about discounts assigned via promo codes.

-1. Assigning Discounts Discounts tied to promo codes are only assigned to a registration when the registrant enters a promo code on an attendee form.
-Warning: If a planner assigns a promo code to a registration via the admin interface, then any associated discounts are not added – the planner must assign them manually.
+> Warning: If a planner assigns a promo code to a registration via the admin interface, then any associated discounts are not added.
+The planner must assign the discounts manually.

-2. Removing Assigned Discounts When discounts have been assigned to a registration because they're tied to a promo code, they are removed automatically only if the registrant changes the promo code on an attendee form.
-Warning: If a planner changes a registrant's promo code via the admin interface, that action does not remove the assigned discounts – the planner must remove them manually.
+> Warning: If a planner changes a registrant's promo code via the admin interface, that action does not remove the assigned discounts.
+The planner must remove the discounts manually.

 Best Practices

-Some suggested best practices:
+Some suggested best practices are listed below.